How Do I Submit a Project?

 - Age level(s) of the children who participated in the project

-- Name of the school or center and the city and county in which the project was conducted
+- Name of the school or center and the city in which the project was conducted

-- Type of program the project was created in (e.g., lab school, PFA, day care center), whether it’s inclusive, and whether children attend half day or full day
+- Type of program the project was created in (e.g., lab school, PFA, childcare center), and whether children attend half day or full day

 - Length of time required to complete the project